Family life, and rest, leisure and cultural activities – UK Government assessment

 - Between mid-March and mid-May 2020, the number of adults in England meeting the physical activity guidelines fell by 7.1% compared with the previous year, with the closure of leisure centres, gyms and sports clubs forcing changes in behaviour.

-- Disabled people were disproportionately affected by measures limiting access to public spaces and physical activities in response to the pandemic.
+- Disabled people were disproportionately affected by measures limiting access to public spaces and physical activities in response to the COVID-19 pandemic.
 Following the first lockdown, twice as many disabled people felt that COVID-19 had ‘greatly reduced’ their ability to do physical activities or sport compared to non-disabled people, affecting both their mental and physical health.

-- Restrictions on visits to residential care settings and other institutions during the pandemic – put in place to protect the right to life – have led to restrictions of other human rights, including respect for private and family life.
+- Restrictions on visits to residential care settings and other institutions during the COVID-19 pandemic – put in place to protect the right to life – have led to restrictions of other human rights, including respect for private and family life.

 - The ratification of the Marrakesh Treaty ensured the continuity of access to prints of copyright works for visually impaired people following the UK’s exit from the European Union.